creative-cat/website/content/posts/2019-04-26-do-i-need-a-cdn.md

 By using a CDN, your content is being added to a global network of computer servers that serve your site's content according to the user's location.
 If you are using Amazon's CloudFront, for example, your content is available in over 150+ locations worldwide.

 By using a CDN, these global visitors would see load speeds similar to local websites.
 As this could possibly save 5+ seconds for global visitors of your website, this could dramatically increase active & engaged users while decreasing bounce rates.
-Plus, you can increase the SEO for your global audience.
+Plus, this may increase the SEO for your global audience.

 If your site ever receives a viral spike in traffic, a CDN can save your site from crashing.
 The last thing you want is an overloaded server when you're receiving loads of great traffic!
 By offloading resources from your origin/host server to a CDN, this helps avoid network & hardware limitations, which can also save on hosting costs.